mocquin/physipy/docs/markdown/Backend Interface.md

 print(xq.std_dev)
 ```

 It would be great that `xq.nominal_value` actually prints `0.2 m`, not loosing the unit and making it explicit that the nominal value is actually 0.2 meters.
-To do that, we can add a property back to specify what we want `xq.nominal_value` to return : a property back is a dictionnary with key the name of the attribute, and as value the corresponding method to get the wanted result.
+To do that, we can add a property back to specify what we want `xq.nominal_value` to return : a property backend is a dictionnary with key the name of the attribute, and as value the corresponding method to get the wanted result.

 For the nominal_value and standard deviation, we just want to add back the unit and make the variable a Quantity, so we multiply by the corresponding SI unit:

 ```python
 from physipy.quantity.quantity import register_property_backend

 uncertainties_property_backend_interface = {
     # res is the backend result of the attribute lookup, and q the wrapping quantity
     "nominal_value":lambda q, res: q._SI_unitary_quantity*res,